 - Horse walkers overcrowded: horse walkers are in heavy demand, so less time and focus is put into individual horses.

 Using “The Going” In Betting

-For any selection you make you can try to match the current going with the horse’s past performance; if it performed well in the past then it’s likely to keep doing so.
-And if you’re uncertain then I would recommend betting on the driest track possible, as this normally yields the most consist results.
+For any selection you make, try to match the current going with the horse’s past performance.
+If it performed consistently well under specific weather conditions, then it’s likely to keep doing so.
+And if you’re uncertain then I recommend betting on the driest track possible; this tends to yield the most consistent results.

 Like every item of your betting criteria, patterns you find in the going may already be factored into the odds.
 Take my analogy of buying a property: